jdlich/cas-docs/content/chapters/07-services-management.md

 ### Configuring URLs to the Services Management UI in cas.properties ###

-<p class="tip">TIP: If your CAS server is deployed to `http://localhost:8080` (as in, say, you've naively deployed CAS to an unconfigured Tomcat instance installed on your local computer) and you're not yet using SSL, then you need not change any of the _cas.properties_ properties.</p>
+TIP: If your CAS server is deployed to `http://localhost:8080` (as in, say, you've naively deployed CAS to an unconfigured Tomcat instance installed on your local computer) and you're not yet using SSL, then you need not change any of the `cas.properties` properties.

-The file _cas.properties_ includes several properties that configure CAS to know the URL to its own services management feature and to its own CAS server endpoints .
+The file `cas.properties` includes several properties that configure CAS to know the URL to its own services management feature and to its own CAS server endpoints .
 These URLs configure the use of Spring Security to secure access to the administrative panes.

 `server.prefix` was introduced in CAS 3.4.10 and specifies the protocol (`http` or `https`), hostname, non-default port, and path to the CAS server web application.
 It is a convenience property so that you can update this in one line rather than having to tweak the `cas.securityContext.serviceProperties.service`, `cas.securityContext.casProcessingFilterEntryPoint.loginUrl`, and `cas.securityContext.casProxyTicketValidator.casValidate` properties individually.
 If you're using an older version of CAS 3.4, then you should upgrade, but in the meantime, no worries, you can configure those other properties individually or simply add the `server.prefix` property.
 If you're using CAS 3.4.10, great, set this one `server.prefix` property to have a value like `https://mycasserver.com:8993/caswebapp`. `http://localhost:8080/cas` is what you want for the simplest possible example of trying out CAS in an unconfigured Tomcat on your laptop, and is the default value.